-The Kardashians Low-Key Took Over The Oscars After Parties
+The Kardashians Low-Key Took Over The Oscars After-Parties

-While it's not impossible that a member of the Kardashian-Jenner family will be involved in a Best Picture at some point in our lifetimes, they didn’t need an excuse to show up at the most star-studded Oscars after parties.
+While it's not impossible that a member of the Kardashian-Jenner family will be involved in a Best Picture at some point in our lifetimes, they didn’t need an excuse to show up at the most star-studded Oscars after-parties.
 The reality stars may have skipped out on the official ceremony, during which I assume they would have also screamed their hearts out in celebration of Parasite winning Best Picture (though if they ever saw the movie, Kim Kardashian West and Kanye West would likely think twice about that fancy house of theirs), however each of them made an appearance on either official red carpets or each other's Instagram Stories as they partied in celebration of 2019's best movies.

 Advertisement